ginstrom/paladin-novel/chapters/19_tide-turns.md

 Gond nodded, but his attention was focused on the broader implications of their victory.
 The Slavers' Alliance had committed their main field army to this attack, confident that their superior numbers and professional training would be enough to crush the rebellion in its cradle.
 Instead, that army had been shattered, its remnants scattered to the winds.

 "This changes things," Gond said, his voice still rough from the battle but clear enough to carry.
 "Their main army's broken.
 The slaver cities?
 They're vulnerable now.
 They've got their town guards, sure, maybe some hired muscle.
-But nothin' like *this*."
+But nothing like *this*."
 He gestured to the carnage.

 Thorek's grin was all teeth.
 "Aye.
 And now we've got their big smashers to knock on their pretty gates."